Army MOS 18x: Your Fast Track to Special Forces

 • Advanced tactical combat techniques

-• Specialized training in one of four areas: weapons, engineering, medical, or communications
+• Specialized training in one of four disciplines: weapons, engineering, medical, or communications

-The entire process can take up to two years.
-It’s a challenging path, but for those who succeed, it leads to joining one of the most respected and skilled units in the U.S. military.
+It’s a demanding journey, but for those who persevere, it results in joining one of the most respected and skilled units within the U.S. military.

 Eligibility and Requirements